Securities Lending Strategies: Exclusive Valuations and Auction Bids: Exclusive Valuation

+The locate process is more precisely modeled as a Poisson process since it would be reasonably accurate to consider locates as discrete events occurring in time, that is, requests for a certain number of shares being received in a given time interval.
+Given that most of the time, the number and size of the share requests can be large, we would need to use a high value of the arrival rate, $\lambda_{i}$.
+Hence, we approximate this poison process as the absolute value of a normal distribution with appropriate units (Cheng 1949).
+This introduces a certain amount of skew, which is naturally inherent in this process.

-In a complex system, deriving equations can be daunting a exercise, and not to mention, of limited practical validity.
+With the above variables and their properties, we consider ways in which we can simplify the system and obtain solutions that can aid in putting a numerical value on the portfolio of securities.
+In a complex system (\ref{eq:1}, \ref{eq:2}, \ref{eq:3}, \ref{eq:4}, \ref{eq:5} and \ref{eq:8}), deriving equations can be a daunting exercise, and not to mention, of limited practical validity.
 Hence, to supplements equations, we will employ simplifications that establish a few inequalities governing this system.
 Pondering on the sources of uncertainty and the tools we have to capture it, might lead us to believe that, either, the level of our mathematical knowledge is not advanced enough, or, we are using the wrong methods.
-The dichotomy between logic and randomness is a topic for another time. \begin{prop} The zero profits upper bound for the valuation is given by
+The dichotomy between logic and randomness is a topic for another time.